4 Mobile Home Supports RV Owners Need for Stability

 Stack of cement concrete Building cinder blocks brick on pallete in hardware store

-If your wallet’s feeling light, concrete blocks are a solid bet (pun intended).
+If your wallet feels light, concrete blocks are a solid bet (pun intended).
 They’re the mac and cheese of support options—simple, satisfying, and easy on the budget.

 However, they’re not the one-size-fits-all solution.
 You’ve got to make sure they’re placed correctly and on a proper base, or else you’ll end up with a home that’s more wobbly than a toddler’s first steps.